Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getRnkAddressMapping

-Returns the RVM ID mapped to a specific Reactive Network contract address.
+Returns the RVM ID mapped to the specified Reactive Network contract address.

 ### Parameters